Getting a calibration profile

 On top of this, some monitors require you to manually fidget with your backlight setting for an optimal HDR experience, which is as much of a pain as it sounds.

-Of course, one of the problems here is that a videogame console like the PS4 can be used for both videogames and movies, and TV, which is also why I managed to forget about the HDMI RGB range setting, which made my videogames borderline unplayable, until I noticed it in some games and asked around about it.
+Of course, one of the problems here is that a videogame console like the PS4 can be used for both videogames and movies, and TV, which is also why I managed to forget about the HDMI RGB range setting that made my videogames borderline unplayable until I noticed the pitch-black darkness in some games and asked around about it.

 If you have the opportunity, watch TV and movies on a separate device (AV channel) so you won’t have to change your profile on the fly every time.
-You’ll want to watch things like Netflix and YouTube through your Smart TV instead of your PS4 in the first place, since your Smart TV should have 4K and HDR apps for them in the first place.
+You’ll probably want to watch things like Netflix and YouTube through your Smart TV instead of your PS4 in the first place, since your Smart TV should have 4K and HDR apps for them in the first place.
 This just leaves you with services like Amazon Prime, Twitch, and HBO which usually aren’t available as apps for most TV OSes out there.
 In that case, you may just have to rely on your videogame console and remember to switch RGB Range and Game Mode between movies and games.

 Don’t forget to check your PS4 settings under Video Output Settings: